Portally/api/README.md

 }

 input ExternalFileInput {
+  # Your id of the file so we can keep track
+  externalId: String!
   # Url or base64 encoded file
   source: String!
   # Name of the file, e.g. "image.jpg", if you do not provide a name we will; so please provide one.